flowersnlyrics/how-to-mcu/assignments/1c_number_representation.md

 Result: 110 0100

 ### Hexadecimal Numbering System
 Hexadecimal is a base 16 numbering system, and is often used to represent long binary numbers because the format is compact and easier to understand than a long binary string.
-Hex consists of 16 number symboles, 0 through 15.
+Hex consists of 16 number symbols, 0 through 15.
 Becuase there could be confusion between the number systems, hex uses letters to identify the values of 10 to 15 i.e. A, B, C, D, E, and F respectively.
 *Fun Fact:* Hexadecimal Numbers is a more complex system than using just binary or decimal and is mainly used when dealing with computers and memory address locations.

 As mentioned, long binary strings are often grouped in sets of 4 bits.
 In relation to hex, this allows a min of 0 (0000) and max of 15 (1111).
 So each digit in hex represents a nibble in binary.